CloakerSmoker/Relax-Language/docs/docs/basic-syntax.md

 Of course, there are also pointer types, which follow C syntax of `TypeName*`.
 Pointer-pointer types are not implemented.

 #### General Things
 String literals are supported, and are replaced with an `i8*` to the given string.
 This `i8*` will point into the stack, so **DO NOT** try to free this memory.
-You can alter it, but changing the size of it, or overrunning it's length is ***VERY VERY BAD***.
+You can alter it, but changing the size of it, or overrunning its length is ***VERY VERY BAD***.

-If a function does not have a return, a `return 0` is implicitly added.
+If a function does not have a return in it, a `return 0` is implicitly added.

 The magic entry-point function is named `Main`, and receives a `i64` parameter containing the number of command line arguments, along with a `void*` which is actually an array of `i16*` pointers to the individual command line arguments (Just like how in C you have `ArgC` and `ArgV`)